How to Survive a Super-Hot, Super-Humid Seoul Summer

 In the summer months, at intersections, you’ll often see a huge group of people huddled under the tiny patch of shade afforded by a tree.
 I used to scoff at these people, and march defiantly past them into the sunshine, but I’ve learned my lesson.
 Oh, have I learned my lesson.

 Find the shade wherever you can.
 A tree.
 The book you’re holding in your hand.
 Your purse.
 Basically anything you can use to create shelter.
-Because if you don’t, you’ll be dripping sweat in seconds.
+Because if you don’t, the Seoul summer temperature and humidity will have you dripping sweat in seconds.
 And no, I’m not exaggerating even a little bit.

 Bingsu, along with naengmyun, are 2 things I just couldn’t wrap my head around until I moved to Korea.
 Let’s face it.
-Bingsu looks kinda weird.
-In it’s classic form – patbingsu – it’s shaved ice, topped with a gooey mess of boiled red beans.
+This common Korean dessert looks kinda weird.
+In its classic form – patbingsu – it’s shaved ice, topped with a gooey mess of boiled red beans.
 And despite having lived here for almost a decade now, I still rarely hop on board the sweetened red bean train.
 It’s just not my thing.

-Fortunately though, bingsu has evolved, and now you can get melon bingsu, strawberry bingsu, coffee bingsu, mango bingsu.
+Fortunately though, bingsu has evolved, and now you can get melon bingsu, strawberry bingsu, snow bingsu, coffee bingsu, mango bingsu.
 You name it, you can probably get it.

-My personal favourite though, is injeolmi bingsu from Sulbing – milk ice topped with Korean rice cakes and roasted soybean powder, which admittedly also looks and sounds weird, but in actuality is delicious and completely refreshing, with bonus points for being nutritious too!
+My personal favourite though, is injeolmi bingsu from Sulbing Korean Dessert Cafe – milk ice topped with Korean rice cakes and roasted soybean powder, which admittedly also looks and sounds weird, but in actuality is delicious and completely refreshing, with bonus points for being nutritious too!

 Growing up in Calgary, where it sometimes snows in June, and the air is so dry, your skin feels like it’s cracking, my mom’s craving for noodles drenched in cold broth was impossible to understand.
 But boy do I get it now.